 - A current payment on or the unpaid balance of an old bill incurred outside the current POC, is used as long as that portion of the bill was not used in a previous POC during which the client became eligible.
 No payment or part of a bill which is used to make a client eligible may be used again.
 Old unpaid bills, which are being collected by an agency other than the medical provider, may be used when the expense is still owed to the provider.
 If the expense has been written off by the provider, it is no longer considered the client's obligation, and is, therefore, not an allowable spenddown expense.

-8/01 186 $\alpha$

 Medical bills that were previously submitted, but were not sufficient to meet the spenddown, may be used again in a new POC.
 However, when any old or new bill is used and the spenddown is met, those same bills must not be used again in a new POC.
 When only a portion of the old bill, incurred outside the current POC, is used to meet spenddown, any remaining portion of the bill for which the client is still liable may be used to meet spenddown in a new POC.

-8/01 187 $\alpha$

 In addition, when the client submits an old bill and then withdraws his application, the old bill may be used again if he reapplies.

-- Health insurance premiums, including Medicare - Medicare co-insurance, deductibles and enrollment fees - Necessary medical or remedial care expenses.
-This includes, but is not limited to: - Office visits to a physician - Hospital services, inpatient and outpatient - Emergency room services Prescriptions

-- Over-the-counter drugs prescribed by a physician
+Health insurance premiums, including Medicare Medicare co-insurance, deductibles and enrollment fees Necessary medical or remedial care expenses.
+This includes, but is not limited to: • Office visits to a physician • Hospital services, inpatient and outpatient • Emergency room services • Prescriptions • Over-the-counter drugs prescribed by a physician • Eye examinations

-- Eye examinations

 - Eye glasses

 - Dental services

 - Therapy prescribed by a physician

 - Chiropractic services

 - Prosthetic devices

-- Durable medical equipment prescribed by a physician

-- Rental of sickroom supplies

-- Cost of in-home care

-- Services of other licensed practitioners of the healing arts, i.e., podiatry.

-Do not deduct any expenses which are included in a package of services, prior to the date services are rendered, such as charges for prenatal care and delivery services or orthodontia.

-Necessary medical or remedial services which are covered services under Medicaid

-8/01 186 β Expenses for personal care services defined as: services provided in a client's home which are prescribed by a physician, delivered in accordance with a plan of treatment and provided by a qualified person, who is not a member of the client's family, under the supervision of a registered nurse.
-For these purposes, home is defined as the client's full time residence, but does not include a hospital, nursing facility, intermediate care facility or any other setting in which nursing services are, or could be, made available.

-The services must fall into any of the following general groups.
-Each general group shown below is further defined by examples, but is not limited to only the examples shown.
+CHAPTER 10 - INCOME 10.22 Durable medical equipment prescribed by a physicia Rental of sickroom supplies Cost of in-home care Services of other licensed practitioners of the hea arts, i.e., podiatry.
+1 Do not deduct any expenses which included in a package of service prior to the date services are rendered, such as charges for pr care and delivery services or orthodontia. es, Necessary medical or remedial se which are covered services under Medicaid Expenses for personal care servi defined as: services provided i client's home which are prescrik a physician, delivered in accordar n a bed by with a plan of treatment and pro- by a qualified person, who is no member of the client's family, u the supervision of a registered For these purposes, home is defi- the client's full time residence does not include a hospital, nur facility, intermediate care faci- or any other setting in which nu- services are, or could be, made available. ot a under nurse. ned as e, but sing lity The services must fall into any following general groups.
+Each general group shown below is fur defined by examples, but is not limited to only the examples sho ther dressings; repositioning or transferring into and out of bed, on and off seats; walking, with or without equipment; assist in administration of medication; following directions of a professional for use of medical supplies.